stefanocoretta/ma-thesis-york/analysis/get-measurements.praat.md

 Create Strings as file list: "list", "'textgrid_directory$'/*.TextGrid" files_no = Get number of strings

-if fileReadable (result_file$)
-	pause The file 'result_file$' already exists!
-Do you want to overwrite it? filedelete 'result_file$' endif
 ```

 We prepare the header of the result file and append it to it.